 Communion with nature, beautiful 70 acre hardwood forest below Susquehanna and Delaware West Branch divide, 2200'.
-Post-and-beam hemlock cabin, no heat.
+Post-and-beam hemlock cabin, no utilities.
 Outdoor cooking, wood fire.
-Snowshoe, XCntry, Hiking.
+Hiking.

 Make your own trails, bushwhack.